canonical/launchpad-manual/docs/developer/explanation/page-tests.rst

 Page tests
 ==========

-Now that we've upgraded to Zope 3.2 we can use zope.testbrowser to do page testing, instead of the traditional way using http() calls. testbrowser page tests are easier to write and understand, since you get easy access to links and form controls in the page.
-So, for example, you can check whether a link is present, and click on that link to go to some other page. zope.testbrowser can be tricky to use sometimes, though, since you can get weird errors.
+Using zope.testbrowser to do page testing is easier to write and understand than using http() calls because you get easy access to links and form controls in the page.
+For example, you can check whether a link is present, and click on that link to go to some other page. zope.testbrowser can be tricky to use sometimes though since you can get weird errors.

-In the pagetests there is already a 'browser' object set up ready to use.
-It has ``browser.handleErrors = False``, to give you a traceback instead of a simple 500 error message if something goes wrong.
+In the pagetests, there is already a 'browser' object set up ready to use.
+The object is configured using ``browser.handleErrors = False``, to give you a traceback instead of a simple 500 error message if something goes wrong.
 It will also give a traceback for 404 pages and pages you don't have permission to view.

 How to write testbrowser tests
 ==============================

-Read lib/zope/testbrowser/README.txt or the `online version <https://pypi.org/project/zope.testbrowser/#detailed-documentation>`_, to find out everything you can do with the testbrowser.
+Read ``lib/zope/testbrowser/README.txt`` or the `online version <https://zopetestbrowser.readthedocs.io/en/latest/>`_, to find out everything you can do with the testbrowser.

-Read lib/canonical/launchpad/testing/pages.py to find out how you can use page testing helpers.
+Read ``lib/canonical/launchpad/testing/pages.py`` to find out how you can use page testing helpers.

-Read lib/canonical/launchpad/pagetests/README.txt to find out how to run page tests and the available configured users.
+Read ``lib/canonical/launchpad/pagetests/README.txt`` to find out how to run page tests and the available configured users.
 These are the highlights.

 -   Open a page using browser.open():